LET’S HAVE A WALK

 EXPLORE THE CITY THROUGH AN ADVENTUROUS CITY DISCOVERY GAME

 Relaxed walk is wonderful but we can also offer you something more unusual, adventurous, creative and worth trying!
 If you like cracking riddles, exploring new places on your own (without a guide) and discovering the best hidden gems recommended by locals and unlocking cities’ stories, this is the right activity for you.
 Through the secret city trails game, you will solve a trail of riddles on your phone and learn interesting facts and urban legends about Bratislava.
+And you get a 10% off the game through our referral link.
 Trust us, it’s FUN!
 Moreover, it was us, local bloggers, who designed the game Bratislava: History and mystery, through which we are showing you iconic sights as well as secret places and give you the best tips on where to go in our city.
 A great view is just a bonus:) Unleash your inner Indiana Jones and start exploring now!

 Well this is where our Sunday journey came to end this time.
 We’ll make sure to include some more stories like this in the upcoming days so that you can learn more about our beautiful little city :)